linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 - Modify `alcid=11` in case your audio chip is different, although I think all of the 7050's I've seen use the same Realtek ALC3234 controller.
 - Remove `igfxonln=1` if you have a monitor plugged in all the time (not a dummy dongle, not sure if this flag helps anything really).

+I recommend using [OpenCore Configurator](https://mackie100projects.altervista.org/download-opencore-configurator/) to edit your config.plist and use the built in checker to validate if everything you did was correct.
+I personally use it all the time to update my setup.

-Double/triple check everything to make sure, its a relatively light setup, but better safe than sorry!
+As always, double/triple check everything to make sure, it's a relatively light setup, but better safe than sorry!

 ## Hardware Configuration